kiplangatkorir/owl/examples/community/scrum_master/README.md

 - MCPToolkit for structured interactions

 ## Model Configuration
-The assistant uses the Qwen 72B model through Ollama with different configurations:
+The assistant uses the Mistral model through Ollama with different configurations:
 - User Agent: Higher temperature (0.7) for more creative responses
 - Assistant Agent: Lower temperature (0.2) for more focused and consistent responses
 - Document Processing: Balanced temperature (0.3) for analysis tasks

+Note: For production use, you can switch to larger models like Qwen 72B for better performance.

 ## Integration Options
 - JIRA Software